chaopeng/grchaos/README.md

-# Chaos Framework for Groovy
+# Groovy Chaos Application

-chaos4g(Chaos Framework for Groovy) is a framework designed to make a groovy application support hotswap.
+grchaos(Groovy Chaos Application) is an application framework designed to make a groovy application support hotswap.

 ------------------------